 In many cases, estimators refer to the project plans, models, and documents, then begin creating the list of materials from there.

-What Exactly is in a Construction Takeoff?
+What’s Included in a Construction Takeoff?

 At a very high level, a construction takeoff lists the materials needed for the project, along with their respective quantities and costs.